AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/basic-templates.md

 When examining the RTF, you need to figure out where each setting is that you want to change.
 In the RTF above, some of it might make some sense and you can see where the formatting comes from.

-You can see the phrase Chocolate Mint Sandal— that is the text itself.
+You can see the phrase Chocolate Mint Sandal — that is the text itself.

 - There is a reference to the font Poor Richard — this is where fonts are selected.
-- You can see an RGB value: \red56\green53\blue4— this is the text color.
+- You can see an RGB value: \red56\green53\blue4 — this is the text color.
 - Although the font size of 20, you don't see the number 20.
-However, you do see a command \fs40— for some odd reason, RTF measures fonts as half-points.
-Thus \fs40is the font size!
+However, you do see a command \fs40 — for some odd reason, RTF measures fonts as half-points.
+Thus \fs40 is the font size!

 You have enough information to create your parameters, however there is a complete reference of all the RTF commands in the Image Serving documentation.
 Visit the [Image Serving Documentation](https://docs.adobe.com/content/help/en/dynamic-media-developer-resources/image-serving-api/image-serving-api/http-protocol-reference/text-formatting/c-text-formatting.html#concept-0d3136db7f6f49668274541cd4b6364c).